 - 3.5 million unfilled cybersecurity jobs projected by 20212

 Alongside the fundamentals of both cybersecurity and risk management, in as few as 12 months, you'll learn how cybersecurity policy is created and enforced.
 You'll also dig into deeper topics like international cybersecurity laws, the ethics of cyber operations and espionage, and more.

 At Utica, you'll receive a rigorously evaluated and industry-relevant education.
-The National Security Agency and the Department of Homeland Security have designated Utica College as a National Center of Academic Excellence in Cyber Defense Education (CAE–CD) for academic years 2014–2019.
+The National Security Agency and the Department of Homeland Security have designated Utica College as a National Center of Academic Excellence in Cyber Defense Education (CAE–CD) through academic year 2024.

 Our cybersecurity programs have also been recognized for their excellence by the Defense Cyber Crime Center (DC3).